Oviedo Mall: 2010–2017: Ownership changes and tenant evolution

-In 2010, General Growth sold the mall to CW Capital, who renamed it Oviedo Mall a year later.
-John Paul Mitchell Systems opened a beauty school at the mall in 2012, taking a space originally intended for a restaurant.
-CW Capital sold the center to 3D Investments in 2013.
-In 2014, the vacated Bed Bath & Beyond space became a gym and a children's fitness facility.
-It also included O2B Kids, a preschool, afterschool and summer camp center.
+During GGP's Chapter 11 bankruptcy, they sold the mall to CW Capital, a Los Angeles-based private real-estate firm, in 2010, and the property was renamed Oviedo Mall in June 2011 to better align with local branding and revitalization efforts.
+In 2012, John Paul Mitchell Systems opened a cosmetology school at the mall, occupying space originally intended for restaurant use.
+CW Capital sold the property to 3D Investments in March 2013.
+The former Bed Bath & Beyond space was later redeveloped into a gym, children's fitness facility, and O2B Kids preschool and afterschool center around 2013.